What’s the difference between an HMO and PPO plan?

 Don’t worry if you’re still feeling confused.
 Asking lots of questions will help you sort out your choices.
 Here are a few to get you started:

-- Do I want lots of choices when choosing a provider?
+- Do I want lots of choices and fewer restrictions when choosing a provider?

-- Do I travel often and want coverage while traveling?
+- Do I go out of town often and want coverage while traveling?

 - What is my out-of-network deductible vs. in-network deductible?

 Enter your zip code below to see available plans in your area and to see what kinds of savings you might qualify for.